 Generally, after a continuous practice for two weeks, people start seeing positive results.
 Some people experience whiter teeth with no bad breath just after 3 to 4 sessions.
 But, I would recommend oil pulling for at least 4 weeks to expect some relief in psoriasis symptom because psoriasis is stubborn and we all know about it.

 From where to buy

 The outer label of virgin coconut oil should clearly mention that it is “virgin” coconut oil manufactured by the cold pressing method.
 If you are lucky, then you can find it at a store near to you.
-Otherwise, opt for online shopping portals:
+Otherwise, check below links to buy from Amazon: –

 Benefits of Oil pulling for psoriasis are acknowledged by people across the world.
 It is amazing for oral health and overall body detox with minimal side effects.
 Sincerely try it for 4 weeks and let us know how you feel.
 We are a community and we learn from each other’s experiences.
 So, don’t forget to share your experience in the comment box.